GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ```

 - The standard redis-server's configuration file binds to `127.0.0.1`.
-We need to comment out this entry so that it listens to external requests
+We need to comment out this entry and place the external ip of your redis server.

 ```